Sienci-Labs/Resources/ncfs-dust-collection/ncfs-dust-collection.md

 Being in an environment where you are exposed to high amounts of aerosolized sawdust isn't good for you, and can cause a chronic cough, chest pain, runny nose, headaches, bronchitis and more.
 The worst for your health is the fine particle that can't be seen by the naked eye.
 In the woodworking hobby, dust is classified into categories—L (low-risk), M (medium-risk), and H (high-risk)—based on the type of material and associated health risks.

 ### L-Class Dust (Low-Risk Dust)

 L-class dust poses the least risk and includes materials that, while potentially irritating, generally have minimal health effects with short-term exposure.
 However, L-class dust still requires basic dust collection and protection measures, especially for prolonged exposure.

 - **Softwoods** (e.g., pine, cedar): These woods produce dust that can be irritating to the respiratory system but are generally considered less toxic than hardwoods.
 - **Plastics**: Dust from sanding certain plastics can be irritating but is generally categorized as low risk, although it should still be managed to avoid respiratory discomfort.

 ### M-Class Dust (Medium-Risk Dust)

 M-class dust poses a higher health risk and includes materials that can cause respiratory issues with regular exposure.
 This category requires enhanced dust extraction measures and PPE, such as respirators rated for medium dust filtration.

 - **Hardwoods** (e.g., oak, beech): These woods produce finer dust particles that can be inhaled deeply into the lungs, potentially causing respiratory issues and allergic reactions.
 Some hardwood dusts are also linked to nasal cancer with prolonged exposure.
-- **Plywood and MDF (Medium Density Fiberboard)**: These engineered woods can release formaldehyde and other chemicals as fine dust, which are more hazardous to health, especially in confined spaces.
+- **Plywood and MDF (Medium Density Fibreboard)**: These engineered woods can release formaldehyde and other chemicals as fine dust, which are more hazardous to health, especially in confined spaces.
 - **Painted or coated surfaces**: Sanding painted wood or surfaces coated with certain chemicals can release toxic particles, particularly if the coatings contain lead or other harmful compounds.

 ### H-Class Dust (High-Risk Dust)

 H-class dust is the most hazardous, typically containing carcinogenic or highly toxic materials.
 Special dust control equipment with high-filtration capabilities and sealed PPE are required to handle these materials safely.

 - **Asbestos**: While not common in hobby woodworking, asbestos dust can be encountered in renovations or demolition work involving older materials.
 It’s extremely hazardous and known to cause lung cancer and mesothelioma.